maschonline/public/README.md

-Only a few Shell Commands
+Only a few Shell Commands for personal use :-)